ALeliuhin/nutrition_telegram_bot/README.md

 - **SQLite3**: For lightweight, file-based database storage.
 - **pyTelegramBotAPI**: A Python library that interfaces with Telegram's Bot API.
 - **Telegram Application**: User interaction with the bot is done via the Telegram app.
+- **OpenAI API**: For recipe generation based on a predefined prompt.

 ---